ubuettemeier/rpi-robotics/i2c/pcf8591p/readme.txt

-The software for I2C handling is developed for the Raspberry Pi 3 B.
+The software for I2C handling has been developed on the Raspberry Pi 3 B.
 The programs work with the I2C kernel modules i2c_dev and i2c_bcm.
 The I2C bus 1 is used.
 The corresponding pins are SDA.1=Pin 3, SCL.1=Pin 5.

+The PCF8591 is an 8-bit A/D and D/A converter.
+It has 4 ADC's and 1 DAC.
+The IC is addressed via the I2C bus.
+The base address is 0x48.

 script's
 - source/edit.sh => opens the source files with geany